If you’re planning a weekend getaway to the legendary city of New Orleans, Louisiana, you’ve come to the right place.

 New Orleans Glassworks & Printmaking Studio

 It’s not the most quintessential New Orleans-related activity, but the New Orleans Glassworks & Printing Studio is a great place to stop by if you’re into artisan-related hobbies.
 The studio specializes in creating unique works of art with glass, metal, and prints.

-They offer free demonstrations daily, or sign up for one of their mini-workshops or courses.
-Before a night out on the town, challenge you and your friend’s creative skills with a ‘wine+design’ event.
+They offer free daily demonstrations; sign up for one of their classes or workshops, group events, or learn how one of their artists can breathe life into your idea with a custom project.
 When you’re done, browse the retail gallery and exhibit to purchase a one-of-a-kind souvenir.

 727 Magazine Street | New Orleans, LA | 504.529.7277

 5 Fun Things to Do in New Orleans with Kids

 While choices are more limited during the nighttime hours, there are a lot of great places to take the entire family during your weekend excursion to the Big Easy.
 You’ll need to be careful because a few of these can eat up a lot of your weekend.
 As you can imagine, it could be quite a challenge to get your kids out of the massive Louisiana Children’s Museum in a short amount of time.

 However, if the kids are fussy and you want to help them burn off some extra energy, there are some outstanding attractions for you to consider.